-7.2.2.2 The pump discharge pipelines of the oily bilge water of machinery spaces and oil residue (sludge) running to the discharge connections with flanges of standard dimensions (standard connections) specified in 7.2.2.1, shall have no connections with ship's systems except for the connections with the systems specified in 3.2 of Part II "Ship's Construction, Equipment and Arrangements for the Prevention of Pollution by Oil" (Annex I MARPOL 73/78) of the Certificate (Form 2.4.18RF).

-7.2.2.3 System of oily bilge water of machinery spaces shall not be used to drain other ship's spaces such as cargo holds chain lockers.

-7.2.2.4 Starting and stopping of the discharge arrangements shall be effected manually.

-7.2.2.5 In the vicinity of discharge manifolds, provision shall be made for the discharge observation and remote cut-off position or the effective communication system (such as telephone or radio system) between the observation position and the discharge control position.

-7.2.2.6 The discharge observation and remote cut-off position, as well as the communications between the observation position and the discharge control position may be unnecessary in ships of less than 24 m in length.
+- 7.2.2.2 The pump discharge pipelines of the oily bilge water of machinery spaces and oil residue (sludge) running to the discharge connections with flanges of standard dimensions (standard connections) specified in 7.2.2.1, shall have no connections with ship's systems except for the connections with the systems specified in 3.2 of Part II "Ship's Construction, Equipment and Arrangements for the Prevention of Pollution by Oil" (Annex I MARPOL 73/78) of the Certificate (Form 2.4.18RF). - 7.2.2.3 System of oily bilge water of machinery spaces shall not be used to drain other ship's spaces such as cargo holds chain lockers. - 7.2.2.4 The possibility to start and to stop the discharge arrangements manually shall be provided in order to discharge bilge water and oil residue to reception facilities. - 7.2.2.5 In the vicinity of discharge manifolds, provision shall be made for the discharge observation and remote cut-off position or the effective communication system (such as telephone or radio system) between the observation position and the discharge control position. - 7.2.2.6 The discharge observation and remote cut-off position, as well as the communications between the observation position and the discharge control position may be unnecessary in ships of less than 24 m in length.
 In this case measures shall be taken to prevent any potential discharge of bilge water overboard.